0xchase/HACS408E/content/schedule/week-02/lab-1/index.md

 {{< callout emoji="💡" >}}

-The goal of this lab is to get you familiar with some new tools for analyzing extracted filesystems from embedded devices.
-Also this should hopefully serve as an initial guide for how to start looking for vulnerabilities in embedded systems.
+The goal of this lab is to immerse you in the practical aspects of reverse engineering a Linux-based embedded device.
+You will gain hands-on experience by traversing the Linux filesystem and understanding the init process for the operating system.
+Also this weeks labs should hopefully serve as an initial guide for how to start looking for vulnerabilities in embedded systems.

 **Goals:**